nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 keys *
 del *
 ```
-4. Check cloud scheduler & cloud function, the last run status should be "OK", otherwise check the logs.
+4. Check Cloud Scheduler & Cloud Function, the last run status should be "OK", otherwise check the logs.

 #### Why there is a simple-game-server container in the fleet?
-This is an example game server from agones, we leverage it as a game server sdk to interact with agones control plane without additional coding and change to webui.
+This is an example game server from agones, we leverage it as a game server SDK to interact with agones control plane without additional coding and changes to the webui.
-The nginx+lua will call simple-game-server to indirectly interact with agones for resource allication and release.
+The nginx+lua will call simple-game-server to indirectly interact with agones for resource allocation and release.

-#### How can I upload file to the pod?
+#### How can I upload files to the pod?
 We made an example [script](./Stable-Diffusion-UI-Agones/sd-webui/extensions/stable-diffusion-webui-udload/scripts/udload.py) to work as an extension for file upload.
 Besides, you can use extensions for image browsing and downloading(https://github.com/zanllp/sd-webui-infinite-image-browsing), model/lora downloading(https://github.com/butaixianran/Stable-Diffusion-Webui-Civitai-Helper) and more.